unsudo-org/doc/doc/whitepaper.md

 JAM isn’t just another blockchain—it’s a hyper-scalable, sharded “blockchain supercomputer” processing up to 600,000+ transactions per second with native async support and permissionless service deployment.​ This lets you, and any user, launch a DAO that scales to city/enterprise level in seconds, for a negligible fee, with composable modules for governance, payroll, budgeting, or even decentralized AI/IoT applications.​ Parallelism and async execution mean applications that were impossible—like real-time supply chain voting, instant payroll, on-chain gaming clubs, and SME networks—are now feasible and affordable.

-How do we capitalise on JAM?
+How and which problems does UNSUDO address?:

 ## Competitors